forax/proxy2/README.md

 The class *Proxy2* that defines several static methods named *createAnonymousProxyFactory* which as their names indicate return a factory of proxy instances (objects).
-To create a proxy, you need to pass an interface that will be the interface implemented by the proxy and a *ProxyHandler* that will define the implementation of all the methods od the proxy class.
+To create a proxy, you need to pass an interface that will be the interface implemented by the proxy and a *ProxyHandler* that will define the implementation of all the methods of the proxy class.

 The method bootstrap of the *ProxyHandler* is somewhat lazy and will be called *once* by method the first time the implementation of a method is needed.
 Because the method is called once, the bootstrap method has no access